Martial arts fighter McGregor back in court, says regrets Brooklyn melee

 Within hours, McGregor had surrendered to police.
 A New York judge released him on $50,000 bail.

-At the time, the Dublin-based pugilist was angered by the UFC’s decision to strip him of his title, according to profanity-laden messages he wrote on Twitter.
+At the time, McGregor was angered by the UFC’s decision to strip him of his title, according to profanity-laden messages he wrote on Twitter.
 He last fought in a UFC bout in November 2016, when he defeated Eddie Alvarez at New York’s Madison Square Garden to win the lightweight belt.

 He never defended the title, though he took on boxer Floyd Mayweather last August in a conventional boxing match.
 His technical knockout loss to Mayweather was the second biggest pay-per-view fight in history.